rackerlabs/support-how-to/content/how-to/rackspace-email/dns-record-definitions/index.md

 Mail Exchanger (MX) records specify a mail server responsible for accepting messages addressed to your domain.
 Without these records, emails addressed to your domain cannot find your mailbox.
-Think of it as sending a letter to an address that does not exist; the email will be returned to sender if the MX records are missing.
+Think of it as sending a letter to an address that does not exist.
+The system returns the email to the sender if the MX records don't exist.

 Example: